Who do we serve?

 - It is up to you whether you feel able to finish the calls you are currently handling before logging off or whether you transfer those calls to a librarian coming on shift.

-- Unless it's impossible, please wait until at least one of the librarians coming on-shift has shown up in the Chat Monitor before you log off - if no librarians are monitoring the service, the patron will see the closed message.
+- Unless it's impossible, please wait until at least one of the service providers coming on-shift has shown up in the Webclient before you log off - if no service providers are monitoring the service, the patron will see the closed message.

-- If no replacement librarians arrive in the queue before the end of your shift, contact your local coordinator or the AskAway coordinator.
+- If no replacement service providers arrive in the queue before the end of your shift, contact your local coordinator or the AskAway coordinator.

 Breaks During Long Shifts